|

 SWCPC 462 E2

-Estacado Cemetery.
-Other images included are of the clouds and moon, and also of the
+the Estacado Cemetery.
+Other images included are of the clouds and moon, and

 Darrel Thomas was a photographer for Texas Tech University student publications.